 Truso Gorge — The Hidden Valley Near Kazbegi

 While thousands of tourists visit Gergeti Trinity Church each day, almost none venture into the Truso Gorge.
 Yet Truso is arguably more spectacular.
-The gorge runs parallel to Kazbegi along the Terek River tributary, with walls closing in to create a corridor of volcanic rock.
+The gorge runs parallel to Kazbegi along a Terek River tributary, with walls closing in to create a corridor of volcanic rock.
 At the valley floor, mineral springs bubbling up through iron-rich earth have created orange and ochre travertine formations unlike anything else in Georgia.

-The Mineral Springs
+The Mineral Springs of Truso

 Frequently Asked Questions

-How long is the Truso Gorge hike?
+How long is the Truso Gorge tour from Tbilisi?

-Why is a 4x4 required?
+Why is a 4x4 required for Truso?

 What makes Truso different from Kazbegi?